- 1

 | Framework | React, Next.js | Angular + Jersey JAX-RS |

-- No lifecycle scripts — Maven has no preinstall/postinstall mechanism, making Shai-Hulud-style attacks impossible
+- No lifecycle scripts — Maven lacks the preinstall/postinstall system that npm has, making Shai-Hulud-style attacks impossible.

-- Shallower dependency tree — Node.js projects often have 500-1,000+ transitive dependencies, while Java projects have far fewer, dramatically reducing attack surface
+- Shallower dependency tree — Node.js projects typically have 500-1,000+ dependencies (including transitive), while Java projects have far fewer, resulting in a much smaller attack surface.

-- Compile-time type safety — Java catches type errors at compile time, making insecure deserialization vulnerabilities (like React2Shell) easier to detect
+- Compile-time type safety — Java verifies types at compile time, making vulnerabilities like Insecure Deserialization (as in React2Shell) easier to detect.

-- WAF (Web Application Firewall) — Saeree ERP uses WAF protection that has been proven to block 100% of XSS and Prototype Pollution attacks in real-world incidents
+- WAF (Web Application Firewall) — Saeree ERP has a WAF system that blocks attacks such as XSS and Prototype Pollution with 100% effectiveness, as verified in real-world incidents.

-Choosing your foundational technology stack is not just about performance or features — it's about long-term security that affects your entire organization's risk profile.
+Choosing a technology stack is not just about performance or features — it's about long-term security that affects the entire organization's risk profile.

 — Saeree ERP Team

-Lessons for Organizations — How to Choose Secure Technology
+Lessons for Organizations — How to Choose Technology Safely

 1. Don't Choose Technology Based on Trends